n42n/n3n/doc/Faq.md

 ### Where can I find binaries for Windows?

+We do not have a Windows package, but EXE files for modern Windows can be found as part of the latest release.

-We do not explicitly release Windows binaries, but the automated test workflow creates them.
-You can find the the most current binaries at the _Actions_ tab, at the _Testing_ workflow, select the newest run, scroll down to the _Artifacts_ sections where the _binaries_ file contains the Windows binaries in its `/x86_64-pc-mingw64/usr/sbin/` folder.
+If you want to use with Windows XP - eg, for retro gaming - those binaries are not part of the standard release package.
+The automated test workflow does create them and they can be downloaded from the _Actions_ tab, at the _Testing_ workflow, select the newest run, scroll down to the _Artifacts_ sections where the _binaries_ file contains the Windows binaries in its `i686-w64-mingw32/usr/local/sbin/` folder.

 ## Supernode